Cool to cold weather and morning fog forecast in upper Thailand, isolated light rains in the South, Bangkok

 Meanwhile, the southerly and the southeasterly winds prevail over the lower Central including Bangkok and its vicinity and the East regions, causing isolated light rains in the areas.

-The Department also mentioned that the weak northeast monsoon prevails across the Gulf of Thailand and the South and brings isolated light rains to the South.
+The Department also mentioned that the weak northeast monsoon prevails across the Gulf of Thailand and brings isolated light rains to the South.

 The weather forecast for the next 24 hours is as follows:

-North: Cool to cold weather with fog in the morning and thick fog in some areas; temperature lows of 13-19 degrees and highs of 30-36 degrees Celsius.
-Temperature on hilltops is likely to drop to 3-13 degrees Celsius.
+North: Cool to cold weather with fog in the morning; temperature lows of 13-20 degrees and highs of 30-36 degrees Celsius.
+Temperature on hilltops is likely to drop to 5-12 degrees Celsius.

-East: Cool weather with fog in the morning and isolated light rains; temperature lows of 22-25 degrees, highs of 31-35 degrees Celsius; waves less than a meter high and about a meter high offshore.
+East: Cool weather with fog in the morning and isolated light rains in 10 per cent of the areas; temperature lows of 22-25 degrees, highs of 32-35 degrees Celsius; waves less than a meter high and about a meter high offshore.

 South (west coast): Partly cloudy with isolated light rains; temperature lows of 23-26 degrees, highs of 33-35 degrees Celsius; waves less than a meter high and about a meter high offshore.